+The process of accessing memories is inherently constructive, as the mind recreates places and experiences in the moment of recollection.
 The blending and augmenting of memories with imagined elements, as well as the subjective interpretation and context that can alter the meaning of a memory, further complicate our understanding of the past.
-The camera also plays a role in transforming a moment of objective truth into a potentially misleading representation.
+The camera also transforms an instant of objective reality into an intrinsically misleading representation.

 This series received a Neutral Density (ND) Award in 2021.

 • • •